Traces Of Cocaine, Pesticides Detected In U.K. Shrimp

 "I've done research in lab settings where we have exposed aquatic organisms like invertebrates to various types of pharmaceuticals," Rosi adds, saying that they have found that the compounds can disrupt growth rates and have other negative effects.

-One major way to prevent pharmaceuticals from getting into waterways is to properly dispose of them through a drug take-back program, rather than flushing them down the toilet.
-The EPA has guidelines on how to dispose of medications here, and you can find a public disposal location for pharmaceuticals here.
+One major way to prevent pharmaceuticals from getting into waterways is to properly dispose of them through a drug takeback program, rather than flushing them down the toilet.
+The EPA has guidelines for disposing of medications here, and you can find a public disposal location for pharmaceuticals here.